ImperialCollegeLondon/rojak/joss/paper.md

 In order to mitigate this safety risk, CAT diagnostics are used to forecast turbulent regions such that pilots are able to tactically avoid them.

 <!-- Description of the software -->
-`rojak` is a parallelised python library and command-line tool for using meterological data to forecast CAT and evaluating the effectiveness of CAT diagnostics against turbulence observations.
+`rojak` is a parallelised python library and command-line tool for using meteorological data to forecast CAT and evaluating the effectiveness of CAT diagnostics against turbulence observations.
 Currently, it supports,

 1. Computing turbulence diagnostics on meteorological data from European Centre for Medium-Range Weather Forecasts's (ECMWF) ERA5 reanalysis on pressure levels [@hersbach2023era5].
 Moreover, it is easily extendable to support other types of meteorological data.